TahaKazi11/3D-GIS-Viewer/README.md

 # 3D Point Cloud Data and GIS Viewer

 This application allows users to upload and visualize `.pcd`, `.xyz`, and `.geojson` files.
 It features a 3D point cloud viewer using `three.js` and a map viewer for GeoJSON data using `Leaflet.js`.

+It has been deployed using `GitHub Pages` [here](https://tahakazi11.github.io/3D-GIS-Viewer/).

 ## Features
 - Upload and visualize `.pcd` and `.xyz` point cloud files.